katyhuff/bpco/_exercises/finding-your-structure-4.md

     *   Yes
     *   No

-6. If you have a fiscal agent, does this agent influence your organization's activites?
+6. If you have a fiscal agent, does this agent influence your organization's activities?
     *   Yes
     *   No